Meetings and Logistics

 4. Besides dues, where does the money for Cub Scouting come from?

 Money for Cub Scouting comes from only two sources, the dues we charge per scout, and fund raising.
 Scouts BSA does not provide funding for the pack and all leaders are unpaid parent volunteers.
-Fundraising for our pack is accomplished by selling popcorn, much in the way cookies fund Girl Scouts.
-The more popcorn each Scout sells the more money is available for fun activities!
+Fundraising for our pack is accomplished by selling popcorn and other fundraisers, much in the way cookies fund Girl Scouts.
+The more fundraisers each Scout participates in, the more money is available for activities!
 Our pack Treasurer (another parent volunteer) maintains a budget for the pack which includes how money is allocated from the dues and popcorn sales.
 If you would like to see a detailed copy of this budget, we will be happy to provide it to you.

 1. I’m a parent.
 Do I have to attend the meetings?